lwu1822/fastpages/_posts/2023-05-31-CSAProject.md

 1. Take the two datasets and combine them into one dataset.
 2. Take a subset of the dataset (ex: 10000 songs).
 3. Make an item similarity recommender
+  a.
+Obtain unique songs from the training data
+  b.
+Make a cooccurence matrix from the training data and populate it with similarity scores
+  c.
+Take the highest scores from the cooccurence matrix, locate the songs they correspond to, and output those songs

 ### Common variables